AeonDigital/Shell-MSE-Main-Module/doc/03 Types.md

 Any type described above.

 `void`
-Use only for "return" declaration.
+Use only for `return` declaration.
 Indicates that the function does not returns any printable results.